Center for Internet Security: CIS Controls and CIS Benchmarks

 Formerly known as the SANS Critical Security Controls (SANS Top 20) and the CIS Critical Security Controls, the CIS Controls as they are called today is a set of 18 prioritized safeguards to mitigate the most prevalent cyber-attacks against today's modern systems and networks.
 The CIS Controls are grouped into Implementation Groups (IGs), which allow organizations to use a risk assessment in order to determine the appropriate level of IG (one through three) that should be implemented for their organization.
 The CIS Controls can be downloaded from CIS, as can various mappings to other frameworks such as the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF), NIST Special Publication (SP) 800-53, and many others.
 CIS also offers a free hosted software product called the CIS Controls Assessment Tool (CIS-CAT) that allows organizations to track and prioritize the implementation of the CIS Controls.

 The CIS Controls advocate "a defense-in-depth model to help prevent and detect malware".
 A May 2017 study showed that "on average, organizations fail 55% of compliance checks established by the Center for Internet Security", with more than half of these violations being high severity issues.
 In March 2015, CIS launched CIS Hardened Images for Amazon Web Services, in response to "a growing concern surrounding the data safety of information housed on virtual servers in the cloud".
 The resources were made available as Amazon Machine Images, for six "CIS benchmarks-hardened systems", including Microsoft Windows, Linux and Ubuntu, with additional images and cloud providers added later.
 CIS released Companion Guides to CIS Controls, recommendations for actions to counter cybersecurity attacks, with new guides having been released in October and December 2015.
-In April 2018, CIS launched an information security risk assessment method to implement CIS Controls, called CIS RAM which is based upon the risk assessment standard by the DoCRA (Duty of Care Risk Analysis) Council.
+In April 2018, CIS launched an information security risk assessment method to implement CIS Controls, called CIS RAM.
 Version of CIS RAM v2.0 was released October 2021.
 CIS RAM v2.1 was released in 2022.